Rule No. 2 summary:

 By anchoring yourself to the problem, you remain flexible, innovative, and better positioned to deliver meaningful solutions.

-Why is this Rule No. 2?
-This rule keeps you customer-centered, not ego-driven.
+This is Rule No. 2 because this rule keeps you customer-centered, not ego-driven.

 1. Where did you spend months building the wrong solution because you misunderstood the real problem?
 What finally exposed it?